glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 percentage of the glow inflation and competition rewards each address will receive.
 The sum of all "glowSplitPercent6Decimals" values within a rewardSplit array must be 1000000.
 The sum of all "depositSplitPercent6Decimals" values within a rewardSplit array must also be 1000000.
+Every solar farm must have reward splits, as the final output cannot be constructed without them.

 The output will be a JSON object that contains all of the rewards that will be distributed to each solar farm in each week.
 The final output map is